jundalisay/superb/content/en/research/sarkar/science.md

 ---
 title: "Civilization, Science and Spiritual Progress"
-# heading: "Chapter 7 of Australia's Constitution Simplified"
+# heading: "Chapter 7 "
 date: 2021-11-20
 image: "/covers/discourses.jpg"
 description: "Vicára is 'justice' in English.
 It means a particular type of mental process to ascertain the truth"